 - One team does not satisfactorily perform services that the other team needs.

-- Team members blame the other team for many of their problems and feel resentment as a result of working with the other team.
+- Team members blame the other team for many of their problems and resent working with the other team.

-- Team members feel frustrated, rejected, or misunderstood by members of the other team that they must work with to achieve the objective and key results.
+- Team members feel frustrated, rejected, or misunderstood by the other team members that they must work with to achieve the objective and key results.

-- Team members spend more time complaining about or avoiding interaction with the other team than they spend working through mutual challenges.
+- Team members spend more time complaining about or avoiding interaction with the other team than working through mutual challenges.

-When one or more of the challenges above happens there must be some intervention early on, and this intervention will be most effective when it is in the context of the interface goal mentioned above.
-The team’s respective managers need to be a part of developing a team development process.
-It is necessary to get agreement from both teams, that a challenge is evident, and they want to improve.
+When one or more of the challenges above happens, there must be some early intervention, and this intervention will be most effective in the context of the interface goal mentioned above.
+The team’s respective managers must be part of developing the team development process.
+It is necessary to get agreement from both teams that a challenge is evident and they want to improve.
 If the managers start team building without agreement from the teams, there will be lots of resistance.

 – 6 area above from ‘Team Building’ by William Dyer